How To Recycle Ebike Batteries and Why It’s Important

 Lithium-ion batteries are composed of chemicals, that when disposed of improperly, are damaging to both the environment and humans.
 If tossed in common trash bins, ebike batteries end up in landfills where they decay and leak chemicals into soil, which can contaminate water and soil.
 It takes batteries roughly 100 years to decompose when they’re not properly recycled, so these chemicals will only continue to pollute the earth.
 Not to mention, the likelihood of a fire due to improperly disposed Lithium-ion batteries is very high.
 When these batteries end up in a landfill, they have the potential to cause massive fire damage.

 The benefits of properly disposing ebike batteries really do outweigh the “convenience” of simply tossing them into the trash.
 Recycling your old Lithium-ion battery properly also ensures that those materials are allocated to the manufacturing of new products.
 That means less waste is created, less energy is used to produce goods, and less pollution comes from creating a brand new product!
-Environmental factors aside, Call2Recycle explains that it is illegal in 28 U.S. states to simply toss your ebike battery away.
-(Side note: Yes, California legally requires proper disposal and we’ll discuss our recycling process shortly!).
-That means if you live in a state that has regulations in place for battery recycling, you may be fined if you don’t properly dispose of or recycle your electric bike battery.
+Environmental factors aside, if you live in a state that has regulations in place for battery recycling, you may be fined if you don’t properly dispose of or recycle your electric bike battery.
 For best ebike battery recycling practices, contact your local ebike dealer to find out more information as to where and how you can recycle your old ebike batteries in the safest and cleanest way possible.

 How Aventon Recycles Electric Bike Batteries